DevWael/ScraperHub/README.md

 ### Development Guidelines

-- Follow the `.cursorrules` file for code standards
+- Follow the `.cursor/rules/general.mdc` file for code standards
 - Write tests for new features
 - Update documentation as needed
 - Use conventional commit messages